 Boundaries of Nature

 My monograph investigates the environmental history of the border between Argentina and Brazil in the twentieth century.
 I approach my subject through the establishment of two national parks in this region during the 1930s, one in each country: the aforementioned Iguaçu National Park in Brazil, and the Iguazú National Park in Argentina.
 The resulting book, Nationalizing Nature: Iguazu Falls and National Parks at the Brazil-Argentina Border, will be published by Cambridge University Press in April 2021.
 The book explores the transformation in the region’s landscape, beginning in the 1910s, when the region was inhabited primarily by the indigenous Guarani and Kaingang, through the 1930s, when the governments of Argentina and Brazil created two of their first national parks at their borders, to the early 1980s, when the last inhabitants of the areas engulfed by the parks were evicted and the massive hydroelectric dam of Itaipu began exporting electricity to the industrial centers of São Paulo.
-I argue that the founding and development of the Iguazú/Iguaçu national parks was a crucial step in the processes of territorialization of the region, and thus they provide a window for understanding the history of successive colonization projects involving government technocrats, national and regional politicians, entrepreneurs, indigenous peoples, farmers, and settlers, revealing a decades-long story connecting state, society, and the environment.
+In the book I argue that the founding and development of the Iguazú/Iguaçu national parks was a crucial step in the processes of territorialization of the region, and thus they provide a window for understanding the history of successive colonization projects involving government technocrats, national and regional politicians, entrepreneurs, indigenous peoples, farmers, and settlers, revealing a decades-long story connecting state, society, and the environment.
 The project also resulted into two online visualizations, that can be accessed here and here.

 Terrain of History